Nobuho/archicad-classification-property-xml-csv-converter/README.md

 # archicad-classification-xml-parser

-Main purpose of this script is extract the data from Archicad22 property and classification setting xml file.
+Extract the data from xml file of Archicad22 property and classification setting.

 # Target